planetlabs/radiometric_normalization/radiometric_normalization/README.md

 * Filtering out pixels with no data values: This method simply filters out all pixels that have no data (as indicated by a 0 in the alpha mask at that pixel location)

 ### Output ###
 * A list of data on pixel pairs:
 * The data on each pixel pair consists of:
 	* coordinates (int, int): Indicates the row and col entry this pixel pair refers to
 	* weighting (float): Indicates how strong this pixel location is as an pseudo invariant feature
 	* reference (list of numbers): A list of the intensity value of the time stack image at each band at this pixel location
 	* candidate (list of numbers): A list of the intensity value of the satellite image at each band at this pixel location

 ## Radiometric transformation - transformation.py ##

-Use the pseudo invariant features to derive a transformation that will change the intensity distribution of the candidate image to one that is similar to the reference time stack.
+Use the pseudo-invariant features to derive a transformation that will change the intensity distribution of the candidate image to one that is similar to the reference time stack.

 ### Input ###
 * A list of data on each pixel pair